 #LatinaGeeks: [Jaw drops] And as if hacking was not enough — you two are also deeply committed to making cybersecurity careers more accessible to women.
 Tell our readers a little more about that.

 CP: When Denise and I started our career, we knew very few women in our field of work.
-But in the past 3-4 years, the number of women in our community – that we know of – went from a handful to near hundred
+But in the past 3-4 years, the number of women in our community – that we know of – went from a handful to near a hundred.

 DGB: Yes, and companies are starting to understand that it’s important to train the next generation of women for infosec jobs, and to guarantee a non-toxic environment to allow their careers to flourish.
 Universities are also jumping on board in Latin America to encourage gender diversity in the industry.